peterneutron/powergrid/README.md

 - Menu bar status with icons for charge, charging state, and limiter active.
 - Control Center-Inspired Toggles: A grid of beautiful, macOS-style buttons provides immediate, one-click access to essential power management functions like Force Discharge and Prevent Display Sleep.
 - Live status: current charge, adapter description, health (%), cycle count.
+- Time estimates: Time to Full (while charging) or Time to Empty (while discharging), formatted hh:mm.
+Time to Full automatically scales to your active charge limit when <100% and hides when full/at limit/paused.
 - Power metrics: system, adapter, and battery wattage; adapter input voltage and amperage.
 - Charge limit slider from 60–100%.
 - Power Assertions: Prevent Display/System Sleep.